ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 client assumed.

-Note that it is possible for multiple proxied IP packets to be encapsulated in the same outer packet, for example because a QUIC packet can carry two QUIC DATAGRAM frames.
+Note that it is possible for multiple proxied IP packets to be encapsulated in the same outer packet, for example, because a QUIC packet can carry two QUIC DATAGRAM frames.
 It is also possible for a proxied IP packet to span multiple outer packets, because a DATAGRAM capsule can be split across multiple QUIC or TCP packets.